Oil spill: Animals

 The threat posed to birds, fish, shellfish and crustaceans from spilled oil was known in England in the 1920s, largely through observations made in Yorkshire.
 The subject was also explored in a scientific paper produced by the National Academy of Sciences in the US in 1974 which considered impacts to fish, crustaceans and molluscs.
 The paper was limited to 100 copies and was described as a draft document, not to be cited.

-In general, spilled oil can affect animals and plants in two ways: dirесt from the oil and from the response or cleanup process.
+In general, spilled oil can affect animals and plants in two ways: direct from the oil and from the response or cleanup process.
 Oil penetrates into the structure of the plumage of birds and the fur of mammals, reducing their insulating ability, and making them more vulnerable to temperature fluctuations and much less buoyant in the water.

 Animals who rely on scent to find their babies or mothers cannot do so due to the strong scent of the oil.
 This causes a baby to be rejected and abandoned, leaving the babies to starve and eventually die.
 Oil can impair a bird's ability to fly, preventing it from foraging or escaping from predators.
 As they preen, birds may ingest the oil coating their feathers, irritating the digestive tract, altering liver function, and causing kidney damage.
 Together with their diminished foraging capacity, this can rapidly result in dehydration and metabolic imbalance.
 Some birds exposed to petroleum also experience changes in their hormonal balance, including changes in their luteinizing protein.
 The majority of birds affected by oil spills die from complications without human intervention.
 Some studies have suggested that less than one percent of oil-soaked birds survive, even after cleaning, although the survival rate can also exceed ninety percent, as in the case of the MV Treasure oil spill.
 Oil spills and oil dumping events have been impacting sea birds since at least the 1920s and was understood to be a global problem in the 1930s.

 Heavily furred marine mammals exposed to oil spills are affected in similar ways.
-Oil coats the fur of sea otters and seals, reducing its insulating effect, and leading to fluctuations in body temperature and hypothermia.
+Oil coats the fur of sea otters and seals, reducing its insulating effect, leading to fluctuations in body temperature and hypothermia.
 Oil can also blind an animal, leaving it defenseless.
 The ingestion of oil causes dehydration and impairs the digestive process.
 Animals can be poisoned, and may die from oil entering the lungs or liver.